Ukulhas: Tourism

 Tourism in Ukulhas formally started on 15 November 2012.
 The first guest house in Ukulhas is Ukulhas Inn which was founded by Ibrahim Shifaz Shaukath, Ever Blue, Aa.
 Ukulhas and registered on 12 September 2012.

 Waste management

 Ukulhas is well regarded as an environment friendly Island where the waste is managed in a systematic manner.
-As a result of its outstanding services to protect and preserve the vulnerable environment, Ukulhas achieved the ‘Green Leaf Award’ by the Maldivian government in 2014.
+As a result of its services to protect and preserve the vulnerable environment, Ukulhas achieved the ‘Green Leaf Award’ by the Maldivian government in 2014.
 Ukulhas implements huge cleaning programs, planting programs, several programs on waste management and programs on marine and biodiversity.

 Today Ukulhas islanders do not require going out for dump their garbage; the island council manages island wastes in a systematic manner.
 For outside trash management, dustbins are kept in an adequate distance everywhere in the island.